RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Ride the wave

 Think of creative periods in history: usually it wasn't a single person, but there was a particular location or scene where ideas were flourishing.
-You should aim to position yourself in these idea-busy fields where a "rising tide lifts all boats".
+You should aim to position yourself in these idea-busy locations where a "rising tide lifts all boats".
 Even if your first efforts don't succeed, you can carve out a specialty and be carried by the overall progress in the field you've entered.

 ### Chase exponentials